 - Backscatter Electron Imaging (BSE) with a Scanning Electron Microscope (SEM) is employed to view the grains present in the matrix of the core shale sample.
 This image signal depends on the mean atomic number and with the increase in atomic weight, the signal intensity also increases.
 For instance, an iron-containing grain will have a stronger BSE signal when compared to a calcium-containing grain with a lower atomic number.
 Thus, an image of individual grains can be obtained, and size and distribution information is computed by image analysis routines.
 However, an accurate quantitative or compound evaluation of the grains is not offered by this imaging method.

 - X-Ray Diffraction analysis offers the required compound associations of elements present and thus compound minerals such as Pyrite (FeS2) can be determined to be present in the material.
-Regrettably, this is also a bulk method and produces total area fraction of the compound, but not the sizing or distribution information useful for characterizing the environment of the core sample section.2
+Regrettably, this is also a bulk method and produces a total area fraction of the compound, but not the sizing or distribution information useful for characterizing the environment of the core sample section.2

 The EDAX Solution — Energy Dispersive Spectroscopy (EDS) Particle Analysis with EDAX Silicon Drift Detectors (SDDs)